 The inertia tensor is computed at the center of gravity, with the coordinate axes aligned with assembly base-origin axes, indicated in the figure.
 The x-axis is the cup's axis of symmetry, and the y- and z-axes point across the cup.

-Using the SimMechanics Link interface to your CAD platform,
+Using the Simscape Multibody Link interface to your CAD platform,

-export the assembly into Physical Modeling XML format.
-The XML file
+export the assembly as an XML mutlibody description file.
+The XML

-Once you have generated the Physical Modeling XML file, you are ready to import the cup assembly into a SimMechanics model.
-For a step-by-step description of the CAD Import procedure, see Import a CAD Rigid Body.
+Once you have generated the XML multibody description file, you are ready to import the cup assembly into a Simscape Multibody model.
+For a step-by-step description of the CAD Import procedure, see Import a CAD Rigid Body (Simscape Multibody).